tsengyuhan/playground/content/works/wave-machine.md

 </br>

 ##### Flexible fabrics and projection
-I am curious about the combination of the mechanical structure and the soft material, so I tried to attach a very thin and stretchable fabric to the machine, projecting my other project ['Artiface Generator'](https://yuhantyh.gitlab.io/playground/works/artifact-generator/) on the fabric.
+I am curious about the combination of the mechanical structure and the soft material, so I tried to attach a very thin and stretchable fabric to the machine, projecting my other project: [Artifact Generator](https://yuhantyh.gitlab.io/playground/works/artifact-generator/) on the fabric.

 {{< video src = "wave-machine-fabric.mp4" type = "video/webm" preload = "auto" videow = "100%" >}}